Automage/CScript/README.md

 ## Usage

-CScripts are designed to be similar in use to bash scripts, with the exception of using the C programming language.
+C scripts are designed to be similar in use to bash scripts, with the exception of using the C programming language.
 The syntax of these scripts have been modified from standard C syntax to best serve their purpose of creating quick and concise tools, while being fimiliar enough such that there is no extra overhead in getting accustomed to writing them.

-The anatomy of a CScript is as follows:
+The anatomy of a C script is as follows:

 ```
 #!<path-to-cs-exec>